pyrooka/github-social-graph/README.md

 Github Social Graph is a script which let you to create a graph about the connected users on GitHub.
 It starts from one user and go as deep as you want.

-### Note
+### Notes
-Without GitHub App registration the API call limit is 60/hour.
+- Without GitHub App registration the API call limit is 60/hour.
 With registration it's 5000.
 [https://github.com/settings/applications/new](https://github.com/settings/applications/new)
+- In default the script skips the follower/following users if it's more than a value, to save API calls.
+You can change this in the config.

 ### Usage
 1. ```npm install```